PS157 Research Project on the topic of Laue Diffraction

 - There are actually many methods of carrying out Laue Diffraction, there is a Rotating crystal method, a Laue method, Back reflection method, Transmission Laue method and a powder method.

-- In 1935 the German government prohibited its citizens from recieving or keeping any Nobel Prize after a German journalist who heavily critiqued the nazi party won a Nobel Peace Prize that year.
+- In 1935 the German government prohibited its citizens from receiving or keeping any Nobel Prize after a German journalist who heavily critiqued the nazi party won a Nobel Peace Prize that year.
 Max von Laue sent his Nobel Prize to Niels Bohr's Institute of Theoretical Physics in Copenhagen so he didn't lose it.